The general rule is that California employers cannot take away wage payments.1 This includes sales commissions that have been earned.2

 In California, commissions are classified as wages, and all wages generally must be paid on the employee’s final day on the job.9

 In many cases, however, the commission calculation takes time.
-This is especially common when commission is calculated based on “final” sales, and sales do not become final until the return period has expired.
-In these circumstances, the employer has to pay the earned commission in a reasonable time frame.
+This is especially common when the commission is calculated based on “final” sales, which do not become final until the return period has expired.
+In these circumstances, the employer has to pay the earned commission within a reasonable time frame.

 What can I do to recover commission payments that were taken from me?